View ROSE MORIN's Notice on WashingtonPost.com and share memories

 A native of Washington, DC she moved to Greenville 15 years ago from Florida.
 Rose is a Past Worthy Matron of Temple Chapter, Order of the Eastern Star and a member of Temple of Israel, Greenville.

 She is survived by her sister Clara Goldberg (105 years) and a brother, Jake Rosenblum (98 years).
-She also leaves her daughter, Donna B. Perlstein (Stephen) of Simpsonville, SC and her son, Steve (Judith) of Potomac, MD; as well as four grandchildren and eight great grandchildren.
+She also leaves, her daughter, Donna B. Perlstein (Stephen) of Simpsonville, SC and her son, Steve Berlin (Judith) of Potomac, MD; as well as four grandchildren and eight great grandchildren.

 A Memorial service will be held at Temple of Israel, Greenville on Sunday, January 12 at 1 p.m.
 Services will be led by Rabbi Sam Rose.